Study plan - Fjords and Glaciers

 In addition, students are going for individual trips for 1-3 days, and different day-excursions.

-As part of the study, the students have teaching practice in kindergarten, primary or secondary school or other institution where outdoor activities are included.
+As a part of the study, the students have teaching practice in camp school and visit kindergarten, primary or secondary school.

 Outdoor activities are the basic method and starting point for all other methods in use throughout the course